Larry McMurtry

-Larry Jeff McMurtry (June 3, 1936 – March 25, 2021) was an American novelist, essayist, prominent book collector, bookseller and screenwriter whose work was predominantly set in either the Old West or contemporary Texas.
+Larry Jeff McMurtry (June 3, 1936 – March 25, 2021) was an American novelist, essayist, and screenwriter whose work was predominantly set in either the Old West or contemporary Texas.
 His novels included Horseman, Pass By (1962), The Last Picture Show (1966), and Terms of Endearment (1975), which were adapted into films.
 Films adapted from McMurtry's works earned 34 Oscar nominations (13 wins).
+He was also a prominent book collector and bookseller.

 His 1985 Pulitzer Prize-winning novel Lonesome Dove was adapted into a television miniseries that earned 18 Emmy Award nominations (seven wins).
 The subsequent three novels in his Lonesome Dove series were adapted as three more miniseries, earning eight more Emmy nominations.
-McMurtry and cowriter Diana Ossana adapted the screenplay for Brokeback Mountain (2005), which earned eight Academy Award nominations with three wins, including McMurtry and Ossana for Best Adapted Screenplay.
+McMurtry and co-writer Diana Ossana adapted the screenplay for Brokeback Mountain (2005), which earned eight Academy Award nominations with three wins, including McMurtry and Ossana for Best Adapted Screenplay.
 In 2014, McMurtry received the National Humanities Medal.

+Tracy Daugherty's 2023 biography of McMurtry quotes critic Dave Hickey: "Larry is a writer, and it's kind of like being a critter.
+If you leave a cow alone, he'll eat grass.
+If you leave Larry alone, he'll write books.
+When he's in public, he may say hello and goodbye, but otherwise he is just resting, getting ready to go write."

 Early life and education

-McMurtry was born in Archer City, Texas, 25 miles from Wichita Falls, the son of Hazel Ruth (née McIver) and William Jefferson McMurtry.
-He grew up on his parents' ranch outside Archer City.
+McMurtry's birth certificate states that he was born in Wichita Falls, Texas, the son of Hazel Ruth (née McIver) and William Jefferson McMurtry.
+He grew up on his parents' ranch outside Archer City, Texas.
 The city was the model for the town of Thalia which is a setting for much of his fiction.
 He earned a BA from the University of North Texas in 1958 and an MA from Rice University in 1960.

 In his memoir, McMurtry said that during his first five or six years in his grandfather's ranch house, there were no books, but his extended family would sit on the front porch every night and tell stories.
 In 1942, McMurtry's cousin Robert Hilburn stopped by the ranch house on his way to enlist for World War II, and left a box containing 19 boys' adventure books from the 1930s.
 The first book he read was Sergeant Silk: The Prairie Scout.